Former NSW adviser banned over cryptocurrency scam investment

 ASIC has banned a former NSW adviser from providing advice for 10 years for engaging in misleading or deceptive conduct.

-She has not been licensed or authorised to provide financial services under an Australian financial services licence since 8 February 2024.
+She has not been licensed or authorised to provide financial services under an Australian Financial Services Licence since 8 February 2024.

-From 6 June 2025, she has been banned by ASIC from performing any function involved in the carrying on of financial services business, and controlling an entity that carries on a financial services business for 10 years.
+From 6 June 2025, she has been banned by ASIC from performing any function involved in the carrying on of a financial services business, and controlling an entity that carries on a financial services business for 10 years.

 Between March 2022 and June 2023, ASIC said Rogan transferred at least $14.8 million of funds invested by clients, family and friends to a cryptocurrency-based investment scam.